childoftherion/OFAP/considerations/measure-2-statutory-program-act.md

 As used in this Act:
 (a) "Department" means the Oregon Department of Human Services (b) "EBT" means Electronic Benefit Transfer system
+(c) "Eligible resident" means a person who meets the universal eligibility criteria established in this Act (United States citizen, natural person, full-time Oregon resident)
+(d) "Natural person" means a human being, not a corporation, partnership, limited liability company, trust, estate, or other legal artificial person
+(e) "Full-time resident" means an individual who maintains Oregon as their primary place of residence for more than 183 days per year
-(c) "Eligible resident" means a person who meets the eligibility criteria established in this Act (d) "Federal poverty level" means the federal poverty guidelines updated annually (e) "Household" means individuals who live together and purchase and prepare meals together (f) "Food assistance benefit" means the monthly amount allocated to a household for food purchases
+(f) "Household" means individuals who live together and purchase and prepare meals together (g) "Food assistance benefit" means the monthly amount allocated to a household for food purchases based on household size using federal Thrifty Food Plan standards

 ### Section 3 - Eligibility

-**412.020 - Eligibility Criteria**
+**412.020 - Universal Eligibility Criteria**
-(a) To be eligible for the Oregon Food Assistance Program, a household must:
+(a) To be eligible for the Oregon Food Assistance Program, an individual must:
-(1) Include at least one Oregon resident
+(1) Be a citizen of the United States
-(2) Have a gross monthly household income at or below 185% of the federal poverty level (3) Meet residency requirements as established by the Department (4) Comply with application and verification requirements
+(2) Be a natural person (not a corporation, partnership, LLC, trust, estate, or other legal artificial person) (3) Be a full-time resident of the State of Oregon, as defined by the Department (4) Comply with residency verification requirements established by the Department

+(b) Eligibility Requirements:
+(1) Citizenship: Must provide proof of United States citizenship (2) Natural Person: Only natural persons (individuals) are eligible; legal entities are excluded (3) Full-Time Residency: Must establish Oregon as primary place of residence, with intent to remain (4) Verification: Must provide documentation as required by the Department to verify citizenship and residency

-(b) Eligibility shall not be restricted based on:
+(c) Eligibility shall not be restricted based on:
-(1) Immigration status
-(2) Age (applies to all age groups)
+(1) Income level (universal eligibility regardless of income) (2) Household size (all household members eligible individually) (3) Age (applies to all age groups)
-(3) Disability status
+(4) Disability status
-(4) Employment status
+(5) Employment status
+(6) Asset ownership

+(d) The Department shall establish procedures for:
+(1) Verification of United States citizenship
+(2) Verification of Oregon residency
+(3) Determination of full-time residency status
+(4) Re-verification requirements to maintain eligibility

+**412.025 - Residency Determination**
+(a) For purposes of this Act, "full-time resident" means an individual who:
+(1) Maintains a permanent place of abode in Oregon
+(2) Is physically present in Oregon for more than 183 days per calendar year (3) Has Oregon as their primary place of residence
+(4) Intends to remain in Oregon (not merely present temporarily)

-(c) The Department may establish additional eligibility criteria consistent with the purpose of this Act, including asset limits and verification requirements.
+(b) The Department may establish additional criteria for residency determination consistent with state law and administrative efficiency.

-**412.025 - Income Calculation**
-(a) Household income includes all sources of income as defined by the Department (b) Income calculations shall align with federal SNAP program standards where applicable (c) Certain deductions may apply, including:
-(1) Standard deduction for household size
-(2) Medical expense deductions for elderly and disabled members (3) Dependent care deductions
-(4) Shelter cost deductions for high-cost areas

 ### Section 4 - Benefit Amounts

-**412.030 - Benefit Calculation**
+**412.030 - Universal Benefit Calculation**
-(a) Monthly benefit amounts shall be calculated based on:
+(a) Monthly benefit amounts shall be calculated based solely on household size, using the federal Thrifty Food Plan standards:
-(1) Maximum benefit allotment for household size (consistent with federal SNAP Thrifty Food Plan) (2) Household income and allowable deductions
+(1) Maximum benefit allotment for household size (consistent with federal SNAP Thrifty Food Plan) (2) Benefits are universal and not reduced based on income (3) All eligible individuals receive the full benefit amount for their household size
-(3) Thirty percent of net income shall be expected to be spent on food

 (b) Minimum monthly benefit shall be $50 per eligible household

-(c) Maximum monthly benefit shall not exceed federal SNAP maximum allotments for equivalent household size
+(c) Maximum monthly benefit shall be based on federal SNAP Thrifty Food Plan maximum allotments for household size, with no income-based reduction

+(d) Benefit amounts shall be the same for all eligible households of the same size, regardless of income or assets

 **412.035 - Benefit Indexing**
 (a) Benefit amounts shall be adjusted annually based on: